klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 When talking about reproducibility, you should think like way experimentalists do: You have a result and an error margin, and it is important to have an idea of that error margin too.

-But full portability is a much greater myth.
+But full portability is as much a myth.
 Containers are really only guaranteed to be portable between similar systems.
 They may be a little bit more portable than just a binary as you may be able to deal with missing or different libraries in the container, but that is where it stops.
 Containers are usually built for a particular CPU architecture and GPU architecture, two elements where everybody can easily see that if you change this, the container will not run.
 But